adnanmuhtadi/milestone-project-4/README.md

 #### Database Structure

-During the development of my project, I was using sqlite for my database, but then changed over to postgres when it was deployed (Postgres is an addon provided by Heroku).
+During the development of my project, I was using SQLite for my database, but then changed over to Postgres when it was deployed (Postgres is an addon provided by Heroku).

 Database Structure - [View Tables](https://github.com/adnanmuhtadi/milestone-project-4/blob/main/documentation/database/database_structure.md)

 #### Database Mapping

 The database was designed using an online tool called [DB Diagram](https://dbdiagram.io/).
-The tables where mapped depending on the field requirements.
+The tables were mapped depending on the field requirements.

 Database Design - [Mapping](https://github.com/adnanmuhtadi/milestone-project-4/blob/main/documentation/database/database-relationship-table.pdf)